tcaudilllg/QB-Disassembly/README.md

 ## Editing BASCOM

 BASCOM relies on lookup tables which are auto-generated from markup files by dedicated tools.

+### Grammar table (QBASBNF.PRS)

 QBASBNF.PRS contains four tables.
 The first is the list of all reserved words known to the interpreter.
 They are of the form:

 tk[label] ("[word]")